EnvisionDoc/data_asset_en/learn/data_quality.md

 - Visualized data quality report query

 ## Usage Limit
-- Data quality rules are set by configuring relevant stages in stream data processing jobs.
+The data quality rules are set by configuring the relevant stages in the stream data processing jobs.